StudyFrenchSpanish

 Do you want to teach language at any University?

-A Ph.D. plays an indispensable role if your goal is to work in the academic field.
-However, some jobs expect you to have a Ph.D. or equivalent, and no, they are not all academic positions.
+A Ph.D. is indispensable if you want to work in the academic field.
+However, some jobs require a Ph.D. or equivalent, and no, they are not all academic positions.

 Getting a job at college is hard.

 For a full-time college lecturer, assistant, or associate professor, you need a Ph.D. doctorate.
-You might get one through MA or M.Phil. and UGC/CSIR Net, but Ph.D. is mandatory for permanent positions.
+You might get one through an MA or M.Phil. and UGC/CSIR Net, but a Ph.D. is mandatory for permanent positions.

 A PhD offers you significant advantages over other job contenders.